Josh-Tan-20-09-13/josh-tan-20-09-13.github.io/lab-report-2-week-4.md

 ![RFC 3986](rfc3986.png)

 The bug here was caused by the program not recognizing invalid characters and bad user input, leading to the sympton of the program printing out an invalid link.
+In the appendix for RFC 3986, it explicity states that URIs are delimited with double-quotes, angular brackets, or whitespaces.
+This means that they cannot be included in the link.